 As a native Houstonian, it’s sometimes easy to take for granted the one-of-a-kind sights that this city offers.
 Sure, I can tell a visitor about the shows in the Theater District or why a beer-can-covered house is worth a visit, but when was the last time I checked these places out myself?
 Too long, which is why I recently set out on a mission to revisit some of Houston’s most sought-after sites, looking at each of them through the eyes of a visitor.

 I picked up a Houston CityPASS from the Houston Visitors Center - they can also be purchased at participating attractions or online - before setting out.
-For those that don’t know about the CityPass program, here’s the basic scoop: Each book is $56 - kids’ are $46 - and include admission to five of Houston’s most popular attractions.
-You have nine days to use them and they save you nearly half off regular ticket pricing.
+For those that don’t know about the CityPass program, here’s the basic scoop: Each book includes admission to five of Houston’s most popular attractions at nearly half off regular ticket pricing.

 Note: Two of the five tickets provide a choice between two attractions.
 One is an option between the Houston Zoo and the Kemah Boardwalk, while another is a choice to visit The Children’s Museum of Houston or the Museum of Fine Arts, Houston.